On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Numerical Results

-{Next, we examine the computational performance of Algorithm~\ref{Alg: ALM} for an increasing sequence of penalty parameters, $\{\rho_k\}$.
+{\bf b.
+Increasing penalty parameter sequence $\{\rho_k\}$.} Next, we examine the performance of {IPALM} for an increasing sequence of penalty parameters, $\{\rho_k\}$.
 To achieve the overall iteration complexity of ${\cal O}(\epsilon^{-1} \log(\epsilon^{-1}))$, Theorem~\ref{Theorem:Aug_increas_rho_linear_rate} suggests using sequences $\rho_k$ and $\alpha_k$ where $\rho_k=\rho_0 \beta^k$ and $\alpha_k=k^{-2(1+c)}\beta^{-k}$, where $\beta \tau<1$ and $\tau$ is such that $\|\Sigma_k-\Sigma^*\|\leq \tau^k \|\Sigma_0-\Sigma^*\|$.
-We set $\beta=1.05$, based on the calculated value of $\tau=0.91$ and also choose $c=1$e-$3$.
+We set $c=1$e-$3$ and $\beta=1.05$, based on the calculated value of $\tau=0.91$.
 For various values of $\epsilon$, Tables~\ref{Table_3} and~\ref{Table_4} display the numerical results for known and misspecified $\Sigma^*$, respectively.
-We begin by noting that the overall complexity in terms of inner iterations is not significantly larger in terms of the number of computational steps as that observed with known $\Sigma^*$, providing empirical support for the theoretical findings of Theorem~\ref{Theo: Overall Iter Comp Increas rho} and Remark 4.2.
+We begin by noting that the overall complexity in terms of inner iterations is not significantly larger than the iteration number observed with known $\Sigma^*$, providing empirical support for the theoretical findings of Theorem~\ref{Theo: Overall Iter Comp Increas rho} and Remark 4.2.
 Figure~\ref{Fig:Primal_infeas_increas_rho}({left}) depicts how the empirically observed primal suboptimality error changes with $K$ when $\epsilon=1$e-$2$.
-By overlaying the trajectory derived from the non-asymptotic upper bound which diminishes at a linear rate as derived in Theorem~\ref{Theorem:Aug_increas_rho_linear_rate}, it is seen that the numerics support the theoretical findings}.
+By overlaying the trajectory derived from the non-asymptotic upper bound which diminishes at a linear rate as derived in Theorem~\ref{Theorem:Aug_increas_rho_linear_rate}, it is seen that the numerics support the theoretical findings.
 In addition, Figure~\ref{Fig:Primal_infeas_increas_rho}({right}) displays the corresponding primal infeasibility and the associated theoretical bound obtained in Theorem~\ref{Theorem:Aug_increas_rho_linear_rate}.
+Note that when $\Sigma^*$ is known, as shown in Corollary~\ref{Corol:Constant rho no learn complex}, choosing a constant $\rho$ results in ${ \cal O}(1/\epsilon)$ overall complexity.
+While in theory, this is preferable to employing an increasing sequence $\{\rho_k\}$ which has a larger complexity of ${\cal O}\left(\epsilon^{-1} \log(\epsilon^{-1})\right)$, the constant $\rho$ version requires careful estimation of problem parameters and $\rho$ based on the choice $\epsilon$.
+In contrast, when $\rho_k$ is an increasing sequence, the choice of $\beta$ and $\rho_0$ is independent of problem parameters, a distinct advantage of the increasing penalty parameter scheme.